nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### add schedule to employee feature
 #### Implementation

-The add schedule feature makes use of the `Employee` object in the `employee` package to store the schedules of each employee.
+The add schedule feature uses of the `Employee` object in the `employee` package to store the schedules of each employee.

 The class diagram for the `Employee` class is as follows: